-A period of petty crime followed where arson, vandalism and shoplifting provided a thrill and a secret they could share.
-Such activities soon failed to bring them attention in the press they were looking for.
+A period of petty crime followed where arson, vandalism, and shoplifting provided a thrill and a secret they could share.
+Such activities soon failed to bring the attention of the press they were looking for.
 A spate of crimes in the local area so cleverly masterminded that the perpetrators could not be found.
-They realised in order to achieve their aim, to achieve a hidden fame and full satisfaction, they would need to up their game.
+They realized in order to achieve their aim, to achieve anonymous fame and full satisfaction, they would need to up their game.

 Their Plan Unravels

 The next morning a mill worker found the young body of Bobby Franks.
 A huge manhunt was launched and Leopold and Loeb were delighted by the attention their crime had attracted.
 While Loeb was content to stay under the radar and carry on his business as normal, Leopold was drawn to the investigation and couldn’t help but get involved where he could, discussing the case with anyone who would listen.

 A few days later a pair of eyeglasses were found at the crime scene.
 With distinctive markings it did not take the police long to track down the owner; Nathan Leopold.
 He was quickly arrested along with his best friend Richard Loeb.
 More evidence began to come to light.
 A typewriter used by Leopold was the same one that typed the ransom note.
 His driver told police he could not have been out in his car on the day of the murder as he claimed as it was in the garage all day being repaired.